 These pro-government trolls are known as the "50 Cent Party," since it is said that they are paid 50 cents for each post they write to defend the party line.

-by a group of researchers from Harvard University suggests our perception was wrong.
+However, a recent study by a group of researchers from Harvard University suggests our perception was wrong.

 "We were surprised to learn, unlike what everyone also thought, that '50 Cent Party' members are not ordinary people.
 In fact, they are government employees asked to do this extra task during their regular jobs," Harvard University political scientist Gary King, one of the three authors of the study, told DW.